 Most protein shakes have a whey protein base.
 But the Ripple Vegan Protein Shakes are made with pea protein, one of the only plant-based proteins considered a complete protein4 (it contains all nine essential amino acids).
 However, pea protein is quite low in one amino acid, methionine, so it still doesn’t quite stack up to the whey protein powder.

 It does have a good amount of total protein, though, especially for a vegan option.
-There are 20 grams per drink.
+With 20 grams per drink, our testers gave Ripple a formulation score of 4 out of 5.

 RELATED: Best Pea Protein Powder